actions/runner/src/azure-pipelines-vscode-ext/README.md

 Referenced templates are read to apply the correct schema for their parameters, if this fails this check is disabled.

-These are necessary but not sufficient checks for a successful Validation of the Azure Pipeline File.
+These are necessary but not sufficient checks for a successful Validation of an Azure Pipeline.

 ### Validate Azure Pipeline